 In the meantime, if you are a resident of Scarborough looking to give or get help, please contact Project GRACE or the Town of Scarborough, Maine or visit the resource guide at the Scarborough Public Library.
 Additional resources for Mainers can be found at 211Maine.org or at your local town office or public library.

 We all want to make sure all our neighbors have what they need to stay healthy and safe.
 Any senior (over 65) Scarborough resident who would benefit from a weekly check-in phone call can use this Google form to be added to the Town of Scarborough's call list (or call 730-4150 to sign up).
-Town staff will make all the calls, and the Town won't share this number with any other group.
+Sign ups are confidential, and the Town won't share this number with any other group.